Our Board

 In addition to his role with the Segal Family Foundation, Martin is a real estate investor and manager of several real estate partnerships.

 When Martin is not working or spending time with his lovely wife Kristen, he enjoys fishing, skiing, playing tennis, and spending time with family and friends.
-Martin and Kristen reside in Chatham, NJ.
+Martin and Kristen reside in Summit, NJ.

 Rich Segal